chromium/chromium/docs/ios/build_instructions.md

 In addition to that, then you'll need one additional provisioning profile for the XCTest module too.
 It must match the pattern:
 `${prefix}.gtest.${test-suite-name}-module`.

-### Entitlements

-PartitionAlloc-Everywhere is now enabled by default on iOS builds.
-When running on a real device you will need to set the `com.apple.developer.kernel.extended-virtual-addressing` entitlement.

 ### Other applications